davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/07-6-exercises.md

 +++

-Said another way, the order 2 subgroup is not normal (notice the left and right cosets aH and Ha are not equal, at least one vote against).
+Said another way, the order-2 subgroup is not normal (notice the left and right cosets $aH$ and $Ha$ are not equal, at least one vote against).

 +++